tireddy2/Reverse-HTTP-Transport/draft-reddy-ohai-odoh-call-home.md

 Oblivious HTTP, it is a drastic change to the way it is operated is some deployments.
 Most importantly, it needs to be protected from Layer 3 and Layer 4 DDoS attacks from the Internet.
-In some deployments, initiating a TCP connection from the Internet to a oblivious DoH server is complicated because of the presence of translators and firewalls.
+In some deployments, initiating a TCP connection from the Internet to a DoOH server is complicated because of the presence of translators and firewalls.

-This document defines a way to host oblivious DoH servers without being publically accessible but allows the clients to access the oblivious DoH servers via a trusted relay.
-Most importantly, it protects the oblivious DoH server from Layer 3 and Layer 4 DDoS attacks from the Internet.
-However, the oblivious DoH server still needs to be protected from Layer 7 DDoS attacks from clients connecting via the Oblivious relay (see Section 8.3 of ({{!ORELAY-FEEDBACK=I-D.draft-rdb-ohai-feedback-to-proxy}})).
+This document defines a way to host DoOH server without being publically accessible but allows the clients to access the DoOH servers via a trusted relay.
+Most importantly, it protects the DoOH server from Layer 3 and Layer 4 DDoS attacks from the Internet.
+However, the DoOH server still needs to be protected from Layer 7 DDoS attacks from clients connecting via the Oblivious relay (see Section 8.3 of ({{!ORELAY-FEEDBACK=I-D.draft-rdb-ohai-feedback-to-proxy}})).